Style (form of address): Other parallel symbols

 Styles were often among the range of symbols that surrounded figures of high office.
 Everything from the manner of address to the behaviour of a person on meeting that personage was surrounded by traditional symbols.
 Monarchs were to be bowed to by men and curtsied to by women.
-Senior clergy, particularly in the Roman Catholic Church, were to have their rings (the symbol of their authority) kissed by lay persons while they were on bended knee, while cardinals in an act of homage at the papal coronation were meant to kiss the feet of the Supreme Pontiff, the Pope.
+Senior clergy, particularly in the Catholic Church, were to have their rings (the symbol of their authority) kissed by lay persons while they were on bended knee, while cardinals in an act of homage at the papal coronation were meant to kiss the feet of the Supreme Pontiff, the Pope.

 Many of these traditions have lapsed or been partially abandoned.
-At his inauguration as pope in 1978 (itself the abandonment of the traditional millennium-old papal coronation), Pope John Paul II himself kissed cardinals on the cheeks, rather than follow the traditional method of homage of having his feet kissed.
+At his inauguration as pope in 1978, Pope John Paul II himself cardinals on the cheeks, rather than follow the traditional method of homage of having his feet kissed.

-Similarly, styles, though still used, are used less often.
+Some styles are used less often.
 The former President of Ireland, Mary McAleese, was usually referred to as President Mary McAleese, not President McAleese, as had been the form used for the first six presidents, from President Hyde to President Hillery.
 Tony Blair asked initially to be called Tony.
 First names, or even nicknames, are often widely used among politicians in the US, even in formal situations (as an extreme example, President James Earl "Jimmy" Carter chose to take the Oath of Office using his nickname).
 One notable exception involves judges: a judge of any court is almost invariably addressed as "Your Honor" while presiding over his or her court, and often at other times as well.
 This style has been removed in the Republic of Ireland, where judges are addressed only as "Judge".

 However, styles are still widely used in formal documents and correspondence between heads of state, such as in a letter of credence accrediting an ambassador from one head of state to another.